LBHackney-IT/documents-api/README.md

 ### S3 Lambda Function

-This application contains two lambda functions—an API, and a function which is triggered when objects are created in the S3 bucket, which can be found in `DocumentsApi/V1/S3EntryPoint.cs`.
+This application contains two lambda functions — an API, and a function which is triggered when objects are created in the S3 bucket, which can be found in `DocumentsApi/V1/S3EntryPoint.cs`.

 #### Test the S3 Lambda function with the Staging AWS Account